WangSongshuo/Playbook-Portfolio/Risk case.md

 ---

-> Parameters: To caculate the risk value for an asset, we will need 4 parameters:Asset, Likelihood = 4, Impact = 5, Control Effectiveness = 0.6.
+### > Parameters: To caculate the risk value for an asset, we will need 4 parameters:Asset, Likelihood, Impact, Control Effectiveness.
 ## 3) Likelihood
 We decompose likelihood into three measurable factors (0–1 scale), then map the composite score to a 1–5 rating.